MuteJester/LZGraphs/docs/tutorials.md

 # Tutorials

-This page aims to provide you with all the details and examples of how you can leverage LZGraphs in your work.
+This page provides detailed examples and instructions on how to effectively utilize LZGraphs in your work.

-## Creating An LZGraph
+## Creating an LZGraph

-The Amino Acid Positional and the Nucleotide Double Positional graphs share the same construction routine while the Naive graph slightly differ
+The construction process for the Amino Acid Positional and Nucleotide Double Positional graphs follows a similar routine, while the Naive graph has slight differences.

-### Constructing Amino Acid Positional and the Nucleotide Double Positional Graphs
+### Constructing Amino Acid Positional and Nucleotide Double Positional Graphs

-The bellow example presents the construction of the Amino Acid Positional graph but the same applies for Nucleotide Double Positional Graphs.
+The example below demonstrates the construction of the Amino Acid Positional graph.
+The same steps can be applied to Nucleotide Double Positional Graphs.

 Note:

-* For Nucleotide Double Positional Graphs the column corresponding to the sequence should be named "cdr3_rearrangement"
+- For Nucleotide Double Positional Graphs, the column corresponding to the sequence should be named "cdr3_rearrangement".
-* For Amino Acid Positional Graphs the column corresponding to the sequence should be named "cdr3_amino_acid"
+- For Amino Acid Positional Graphs, the column corresponding to the sequence should be named "cdr3_amino_acid".
-* In both cases V/J genes/alleles should be under the a column "V" for V related genes/alleles and "J" for for V related genes/alleles
+- In both cases, V/J genes/alleles should be listed under the "V" column for V-related genes/alleles and under the "J" column for J-related genes/alleles.
+- V/J genes/alleles are optional and are primary used for graph enrichment when generating sequences and deriving insight related to the genomic composition of a sequence.

 ```python
 from LZGraphs.AminoAcidPositional import AAPLZGraph
 # from LZGraphs.NucleotideDoublePositional import NDPLZGraph